jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 ## Lessons Learned:
 1. Analyzed packet capture file using `wireshark`.
-2. Reviewing nmap activities and identified open ports. (using small `wireshark` foo).
+2. Reviewing nmap activities and identified open ports. (using small `tshark` foo).
 3. Identifying DNS Zone Transfer Activity and compromised subdomain along with credentials used by the threat actor.
 4. Using `volatility` to analyze memory dump from a web server (using ubuntu profile).
 5. Using `wireshark` and `volatility` to identify command used by the attacker to gain initial access to the web server and what binary is used for privilege escalation.